oceanprotocol/docs/content/concepts/did-ddo.md

 ### Services

-Services define the access to the asset.
+Services define the access to the asset, and each service is represented by its respective datatoken.

+An asset should have at least one service to be actually accessible, but can have as many services which make sense for a specific use case.

 | Attribute              | Type                          | Required                        | Description                                                                                                                                |
 | ---------------------- | ----------------------------- | ------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------ |